GeekyGhost/Little-Geeky-s-Learning-UI/README.md

 The Image Creator tab provides a creative environment where children can turn their ideas into images.

+> ⚠️ **SAFETY INFORMATION**: The current implementation does not include content filtering systems.
+Adult supervision is required.
+This feature is still in development and should be considered a beta version.

 **Features:**
 - **Text-to-Image Generation**: Create images from text descriptions
 - **Negative Prompt**: Specify elements to avoid in the generated image
 - **Generation Options**: Control image size, quality, and style
 - **Style Templates**: Quick selection of artistic styles
 - **Image Saving**: Save creations to the assets folder
+- **Safeguards**: While technical safety features are being developed, use child-friendly prompts and templates

 **How to Use:**
 1. Enter a description of the image you want to create in the text field